Why are you open?

-Encouraging customers to wear face coverings in accordance with public health guidelines as a preventative action to protect our team members and other customers.
+Encouraging customers to wear face coverings (in Davidson County they are required by public order) in accordance with public health guidelines as a preventative action to protect our team members and other customers.

-Giving every customer a sanitized cart upon arrival and encouraging them to use the hand sanitizer station as they enter the store.
+Giving every customer a sanitized cart upon arrival and encouraging them to use the hand sanitizer station as they enter a store or Outlet.

 Kindly reminding customers to maintain social distance while they shop.